tonidezman/tonidezman.github.io/_posts/2019-01-01-evergreen-railscasts-episodes.markdown

 categories: Rails
 ---

+All RailsCasts videos are free.
+I have written a [script](https://github.com/tonidezman/railscast_downloader) that downloads all the episodes

 I am going through Railscasts in 2019 and this is my list of episodes I think that you could benefit from even if they are ancient in internet years.

 TL;DR:
-  - list of episodes with comments with my thoughts why they are still relevant is on the bootom of this page
+  - list of episodes with comments with my thoughts why they are still relevant is on the bottom of this page

   <br>

-When I started my career in software development as a hobby railscassts was on the peek.
+When I started my career in software development as a hobby railscasts was on the peek.
 But soon right after Ryan Bates took a long vacation from making screencasts and never got back.
 Sure we got great screencasts like Go Rails, Ruby Tapas and Drifting Ruby but I want to see if there are any relevant Railscasts tutorials for modern Rails.

 Over the last few years I heard a lot of people still talking about Railscasts as a resource that helped them tremendously with their leveling up.
 I want to see for myself what all the buzz is about.
 By going through the first 50 episodes I found out that even if the episodes are from 2007 there are quite few ones that are still applicable today.
 Sure the code from Rails version 1 to current 6 is different but this is expected.
 What strike me is that the fundamentals are the same.